 Safety of the students is a top priority at De La Salle.
 Students are permitted to remain on campus in designated areas (the lobby, CAVS Center, and outdoor courtyard) for a limited time after school.

-At 3:10 p.m. students who are not under the supervision of a faculty member, club moderator, or coach, must report to the CAVS Center for study hall.
+At 3:10 p.m. students who are not under the supervision of a faculty member, club moderator, or coach, must report to the CAVS Center (or other designated room) for study hall.